supabase-community/supabase-kt/demos/file-upload/README.md

 # File Upload Demo

-This is a demo of a file upload demo using Compose Multiplatform, Koin and supabase-kt.
+This is a demo of a file upload application using Compose Multiplatform, Koin and supabase-kt.

 **Available platforms:** Android, Desktop